Record your artistic process to a Time-lapse video, and share it with the world.

-Time-lapse video records every step of the creation of your image, and compiles it into a high-speed video replay you can export and share.
+Time-lapse video records every step of the creation of your image.
+This then compiles it into a high-speed video replay you can export and share.

-When you create a new canvas, Time-lapse video is enabled by default.
+Time-lapse video is enabled by default when you create a new canvas.
 It will record your progress at 1080p resolution on the Good Quality setting.

-These settings cannot be changed mid-project, but they can be adjusted before you begin.
+These settings cannot change mid-project, but they can be adjusted before you begin.

 Create a custom canvas to tweak your Time-lapse Video.

 From the Gallery, tap the + button in the top right of the screen.
 This will bring up the New Canvas menu.
-In the top right of that menu you’ll see an icon of two rectangles with a small + symbol.
-Tap it to bring up the Custom Canvas screen.
+In the top right of that menu is an icon made of two rectangles with a small + symbol.
+Tap this to bring up the Custom Canvas screen.
 Tap Time-lapse settings.

 From here, you can tweak the Time-lapse Settings for your new Canvas.
-Select the resolution of your video from 1080p to full 4K, and tweak recording quality settings from Low (smaller file size, good for sharing) to Lossless (perfect quality with no loss of detail, but a larger file size).
+Select the resolution of your video from 1080p to full 4K.
+Tweak recording quality settings from Low (small files, good for sharing) to Lossless (large files with no loss of detail).